Axway/amplify-fusion-labs/README.md

 # Amplify Fusion - Labs

 These labs are related to *"Amplify Fusion"* courses on [Axway University](https://university.axway.com/)

-> The links below will work only if you are enrolled in the related Axway University courses.
-To find the available courses and enroll, [CLICK HERE](https://university.axway.com/pages/79/amplify-api-management)
+The table below list all labs and corresponding e-learning courses where you can find them.
+You will need first to enroll to the corresponding courses to access the labs presentations and links.\
+It is recommended to watch the e-learning videos prior to do theses labs.

 | Lab Name                                | Course Link                                                                 |
 |-----------------------------------------|-----------------------------------------------------------------------------|